-Serial Number 1001 and Up
+Serial Number 50001 and Up

-Daewoo reserves the right to improve our products in a continuing process to provide the best possible product to the market place.
-These improvements can be implemented at any time with no obligation to change materials on previously sold products.
-It is recommended that consumers periodically contact their distributors for recent documentation on purchased equipment.
+DOOSAN reserves the right to improve its products continuously, delivering the best possible product to the marketplace.
+These improvements can be implemented at any time with no obligation to change materials previously sold.
+It is recommended that consumers periodically contact their distributors for most recent documentation on purchased equipment.

-This documentation may include attachments and optional equipment that is not available in your machine's package.
+This documentation may include attachments and optional equipment not available in your machine's package.
 Please call your distributor for additional items that you may require.